gradle/gradle/design-docs/unified-configuration-and-task-model.md

 story is mostly about exposing and documenting the features that already exist, possibly along with some sugar to help solve this very common use case.

 - Provide a mechanism for the plugin to register a model object and some logic which later receives the immutable model object and defines some tasks from this object.
-- Add documentation and samples.
+- Add documentation for the model rules API and samples.
 - Add some mechanism to expose the model object also as an extension, to provide the plugin with a migration path to the new DSL.
     - Generate a warning when the build script author uses the extension DSL to configure the model.
     - Generate a warning when the extension DSL is used after the model object has been closed.